Get CPR training for your team!

 Good Samaritan laws are meant to protect those who come to the aid of medical emergency victims for no other reason than kindness.
 In some cases, Good Samaritan laws even require someone at the scene of an emergency to offer assistance.
 In Vermont and Minnesota, for example, not helping an accident or crime victim is punishable by law.

 Good Samaritan laws are designed to protect rescuers who aid a victim to the best of their ability during a medical emergency.
-Good Samaritan laws typically only help rescuers who act without any expectation of reward.
+Good Samaritan laws typically only help rescuers who act without expecting a reward.
 Paid rescuers are usually held accountable for their mistakes since they’re expected to do their jobs correctly.
-Under Good Samaritan laws in some states, medical personnel, such as doctors, nurses, and medical responders, are also protected as long as they follow normal procedures and are providing free emergency medical assistance outside their normal employment or practice.
+Under Good Samaritan laws in some states, medical personnel, such as doctors, nurses, and medical responders, are protected if they follow standard procedures and provide free emergency medical assistance outside their regular employment or practice.

 Good Samaritan Laws in PA, NY, NJ, and CT